 2. In the terminal, click on the drop-down menu and select the “Settings” option.

 3. The above action will open the profiles.json file in your default code editor.
 In my case, it is the VS Code.
-Here, scroll down till you find the Profiles array and add "Cascadia Code" next to "fontFace" name.
+Here, scroll down to find the Profiles array and add “Cascadia Code” next to the “fontFace” name.
 This is how it should look like when you add the font name.

-4. Do the same this for all the profiles in the Profiles array.
+4. Do the same for all the profiles in the Profiles array.

 That is all.

-Though the font is pretty good and has ligatures support, compared to popular fonts like Fira Code, it is still lacking in certain areas.
-For instance, as of writing this, it still doesn't support Powerline Symbols and has no weight options.
+Though the font is pretty good and has ligatures support, it still lacks in certain areas compared to popular fonts like Fira Code.
+For instance, as of writing this, it still doesn’t support Powerline Symbols and has no weight options.
 Additionally, there are a few bugs and inconsistencies that need ironing.
 That being said, Microsoft is actively working on all the reported issues on Github.

 All in all, the Cascadia Code is an awesome font.
 Do give it a try and see how it works for.
 If you found any bugs or issues, raise an issue on Github.

-Hope that helps.
-If you like this article, do check out how to download and install new fonts in Windows 10 and how to add ubuntu to Windows Terminal.
+I hope that helps.
+If you like this article, check out how to download and install new fonts in Windows 10 and add ubuntu to Windows Terminal.